olliz0r/sys-botbase/README.md

 ```
 Welcome to netcheat!
-This needs fullsvcperm=1 and debugmode=1 set in your hekate-config!
+This needs debugmode=1 set in your hekate-config!
 > help
 Commands:
     help                                 | Shows this text